Aden's Dream

 Roshan didn't bother to defend himself.
 It felt like he was deaf to her insults.
 Lisa gave them an apologetic smile and scampered behind her mother.

 When Aden and Freddie returned home that evening, their father was pacing the hallway.
 Patti, who never visited them, was seated on a straight back chair, sobbing in silence.
-Freddie had no reservations where his grandma was concerned and perched on her lap and wiped her tears with a soft hand.
+Freddie had no reservations about his grandma, perched on her lap, wiping away her tears with a soft hand.

 She hugged him to her bosom and nearly suffocated him.
-Aden didn't want to overthink the sudden appearance of Freddie's grandmom, but something seemed wrong as his father strode out in a hurry without a word.
+Aden didn't want to overthink the sudden appearance of Freddie's grandmom.
+Still, something seemed wrong as his father strode out in a hurry without a word.

 "Dad, what's wrong?"